wpmarketingteam/WP5.6Marcomms/Questions and Answers/1_automatic_updates.md

 If you get the notice “This site appears to be under version control.
 Automatic updates are disabled.” - this is not a standard feature.
 It means your website’s code might be managed by a version control system such as Git.
 In this case, please speak with your web developer.

+## Q12.
+What if I lose my internet connection during an automatic update?

+A. If you lose your internet connection, it has no effect on the automatic updates.
+This is done completely independently of whether you are accessing the site or not.
+The updates are automatic, once they are set up, they need no interaction from your part.

 ***

 ## Questions and Answers - aimed at supporting Developers